LWSS/McDota/README.md

 ## Build Instructions
 `cmake . && make -j`

 *Note: did you get a protobuf error?
-Regenerate the protobuf files in /src/protos/ with your local version if needed.*
+Regenerate the protobuf files in /src/protos/ with your local version if needed.* `./rebuildprotos.sh`

-`protoc --cpp_out=$(pwd) mcdota.proto && mv mcdota.pb.cc mcdota.pb.cpp`

 *For a Debug Build*
 `cmake . -DCMAKE_BUILD_TYPE="Debug" . && make -j`